10 Best Baitcasting Reels of All Time: Pro’s Top Picks

 One of the most notorious characteristics of a baitcasting reel is its susceptibility to being backlashed.
 This is also called a variety of other terms like bird’s nest, and tangles, but the overall concept is simple—the reel will become backlashed when an angler makes a cast and doesn’t properly time his or her efforts to stop the spool from spinning with their thumb.
 Failing to stop the spool in time will allow it to continue spinning freely, emptying off large amounts of fishing line that will compile at the opening of the reel where the line feeds off the spool.

-I have spent enough time trying to undo a serious air knot tangle that I am a big fan of the modern designs with braking systems.
+I have spent enough time trying to undo a serious air knot tangle that I am a big fan of modern designs with braking systems.

 Brake systems on modern baitcasting reels can be made from four main types of components that include:

-If a baitcasting reel has no braking system, you can rest assured that you’ll spend more time dealing with backlashed line as there is virtually no room for error when it comes to stopping the spool on each cast.
+If a baitcasting reel has no braking system, you can rest assured that you’ll spend more time dealing with backlashed line as there is virtually no room for error when stopping the spool on each cast.
 A premium model will offer anglers a quality braking system that can recognize when the lure has made contact with the water, which will then cause it to slow the spool down to varying degrees.

 Spool Size